FTLam11/Audio-Station-Scrobbler/README.md

 I sniffed the network traffic while using Audio Station and noted the patterns of requests during playback of each song.
 The workaround for scrobbling when playing music via Audio Station is a two-part scheme:

 * Lyric modules can be installed in Audio Station.
-With a lyric module installed, Audio Station makes lyric queries for each song.
+With a lyric module installed, Audio Station makes lyric queries for each song and displays them.
 The [Synology Lyric repository](https://bitbucket.org/franklai/synologylyric/overview) was conveniently available.
 I just needed ninja a new scrobble request into the lyric module.
 My lyric module is found [here](https://github.com/FTLam11/lyrical_fronk).
-* This repository contains a simple Node server that saves a session and scrobbles music.
+* This repository contains a simple Node server that saves a Last.FM session and scrobbles music.

 ## Installing and Running Server Code

 ### System Requirements

 * Your Synology NAS needs to have NodeJS v4 or above installed.
-It can be installed via Package Center, or you can download the source code from [NodeJS](https://nodejs.org/en/download/) and include it in your PATH.
+It can be installed via Package Center, or you can download the source code from [NodeJS](https://nodejs.org/en/download/) and include it in your $PATH.
 * You need to [enable SSH](https://www.synology.com/en-us/knowledgebase/DSM/help/DSM/AdminCenter/system_terminal) on your Synology NAS.
 * You'll be SSH'ing into your Synology NAS, so an SSH client will be required as well.
 Check t3h g00gles for a suitable SSH client for your operating system. **You need admin privileges for your Synology NAS.** Refer to this help [article](https://www.synology.com/en-us/knowledgebase/DSM/tutorial/General/How_to_login_to_DSM_with_root_permission_via_SSH_Telnet) for an example.
-* UPSTART SCRIPT
+* After installing Node and SSH'ing into your Synology NAS, you might need to edit *scrobbler.conf*.
+Run this command to determine where Node resides:

+    which node

+Replace the last line with the following:

+    exec node_location bin/server.js_location

+For example, in my environment this line is:

+    exec /usr/local/bin/node /usr/fronk/Audio-Station-Scrobbler/bin.server.js

 ## Authorization